 blog post series’s sample code repo in the ch5/tofu/modules/github-aws-oidc folder.

-Switch back to the main
+In your fundamentals-of-devops repo, switch back to the main

 called opentofu-tests